verdaccio/verdaccio/docs/migration-v5-to-v6.md

 - `VERDACCIO_LEGACY_ALGORITHM`: Allows to define the specific algorithm for the token signature which by default is `aes-256-ctr`
 - `VERDACCIO_LEGACY_ENCRYPTION_KEY`: By default, the token stores in the database, but using this variable allows to get it from memory

+#### @verdaccio/commons-api migration

+The package has been removed in favor of `@verdaccio/core` with a similar API, check API documentation for further details.